runnabro/actions/exchange-sync/README.md

 ## GitHub Actions for Anypoint Exchange Sync

+## Problem

+Often, you have your RAML files in the GitHub repo and you need to syncronize them with Anypoint Exchange.

+A lot of teams do it either manually or setup custom steps in the build pipelines.

+Those days are gone.
+With the release of GitHub Actions it's possible to build flexible workflows and import/reuse `raml synchonization` action in your workflows without inventing anything.

 ## How it works

 The action can be used in 3 types of flows/events: